Falcon Heavy: Lunar missions

 Falcon Heavy is the launch vehicle for the initial modules of the Lunar Gateway: Power and Propulsion Element (PPE) and Habitation and Logistics Outpost (HALO).
-To decrease complexity NASA announced in February 2021 that it is launching the first two elements on a single Falcon Heavy launch vehicle, targeting a launch date no earlier than November 2024.
+To decrease complexity, NASA announced in February 2021 that it will launch the first two elements on a single Falcon Heavy launch vehicle, targeting a launch date no earlier than 2025.
 Before switching to a merged launch, NASA listed in April 2020 Falcon Heavy as the launch vehicle for PPE lone launch.

-In March 2020, Falcon Heavy won the first award to a resupply mission to the Gateway, placing a new Dragon XL spacecraft on a translunar injection orbit.
+In March 2020, Falcon Heavy won the first award to a resupply mission to the Lunar Gateway, placing a new Dragon XL spacecraft on a translunar injection orbit.

-Psyche and Europa Clipper
+Psyche, Europa Clipper, and Dragonfly

-NASA has chosen Falcon Heavy as the launch vehicle for its Psyche mission to a metallic asteroid with a planned launch in October 2023.
-The contract is worth US$117 million.
+NASA chose Falcon Heavy as the launch vehicle for its Psyche mission to a metallic asteroid; it launched on October 13, 2023.
+The contract was worth US$117 million.

 Europa Clipper was initially targeted to be launched on an SLS rocket.
 However, due to extensive delays, in 2021 NASA awarded the launch contract to SpaceX for a fully expendable Falcon Heavy.
+It launched on October 14, 2024.

+Dragonfly, a rotorcraft mission to Saturn's moon Titan, is scheduled to launch on a Falcon Heavy in July 2028.